PierCascett/SmartShopMobile/README.md

   ./gradlew jacocoAllTestsReport
   ```
   - Combined: `app/build/reports/jacoco/allTests/html/index.html`

 ## Useful notes
 - Roles and routing are defined in `ui/domain/UserRole.kt` and orchestrated by `MainActivity`/`MainViewModel`.
 - User data persists in `SessionDataStore`; Room caches orders and products.
 - Retrofit calls target `/api/...` (base URL `http://<HOST>:<PORT>/api/`); images use `http://<HOST>:<PORT>/`.
 - For production consider disabling HTTP logging and using HTTPS/BuildConfig for configurable host/port.
+- For more functional details, download and read `Project_Description.pdf` in the repo root.